 (#17) The Resurrection Polemic

-There are two key elements in the argument concerning the resurrection of Jesus.
+There are two key formal elements in the argument concerning the resurrection of Jesus.
 The first is the “resurrection polemic” and the second is the “early resurrection creed”.
 Both had been fully developed in the very early days of Christianity.
 And both must be understood by the Christian seeking to defend the resurrection of Christ and understood well enough to articulate them.

 Today, we want to examine the first of these two: the “resurrection polemic[1]”.
 If you are unfamiliar with the word “polemic”, it would be fair to think of it as a “point/counterpoint” as in a debate.
 In the case of the resurrection polemic, we find that it was not just a temporary debate, but it had become cemented in the culture: “this story was widely spread among the Jews, and is to this day” (Matthew 28:15)

 The historical record, therefore, informs us that this polemic regarding the resurrection of Jesus had formed extremely early.
-This is important in our apologetic, for it precludes the time necessary for a legend to arise.
+This is important in our apologetic, for this polemic precludes the time necessary for a legend to arise.
 Legends can only form well after all of the eye-witnesses, and even secondary or tertiary generations, can provide a true account of what really happened.
 Plus, legends and myths don’t arise overnight, they need time to marinate, evolve and solidify.

 Now on the next day, the day after the preparation, the chief priests and the Pharisees gathered together with Pilate, and said, “Sir, we remember that when He was still alive that deceiver said, ‘After three days I am to rise again.’
 Therefore, give orders for the grave to be made secure until the third day, otherwise His disciples may come and steal Him away and say to the people, ‘He has risen from the dead,’ and the last deception will be worse than the first.”
 Pilate said to them, “You have a guard; go, make it as secure as you know how.”
 And they went and made the grave secure, and along with the guard they set a seal on the stone.
 Matthew 27:62-66